musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 // Rest of the parts removed for Brevity //
 {% endhighlight %}

+- **[Workflow](https://argoproj.github.io/argo-events/concepts/event_source/):** The EventSource will define the configurations required to consume events from various external sources, transform them into CloudEvents and dispatch them to the EventBus.
+In our setup, the EventSource will be configured to consume events from Azure Event Hub.

 Connect to your Kubernetes cluster and create the resources following the steps below:

 {% highlight javascript %}